Harris slams GOP on manufacturing as she and Trump hunt for votes on the campaign's final weekend

 “It is my plan and intention to continue to invest in American manufacturing,” the Democratic nominee told reporters in Milwaukee, adding that Trump had lost manufacturing jobs during his presidency.

 Harris spoke before heading to campaign rallies in Atlanta and Charlotte, North Carolina.
-Trump was attending two rallies in North Carolina and one in Salem, Virginia, the latter a rare stop in a state that isn't a battleground.
+Trump was attending two rallies in North Carolina and one in Salem, Virginia, a state that isn't a battleground, after his late-night rally in Milwaukee.

+“We stand on the verge of the four greatest years in American history,” Trump said in remarks released by his campaign before his first event, in Gastonia, North Carolina.

 President Joe Biden, who dropped out of the race this summer when it became clear he could not win, was doing his part for the Democrats, making one last 2024 campaign stop in Scranton, Pennsylvania.

-With the end of the race in sight on Tuesday, a reporter in Milwaukee slipped up and referred to Harris as “Madam President” at one point, leading the vice president to back away from the premature upgrade in title, cautioning, “three days.”
+“Now I'm asking for your vote because as president I will get up every day and fight for the American people,” she says at the end.

+Campaign manager Jen O'Mallely Dillon projected confidence on a conference call with reporters Saturday as both sides entered in the final sprint to get out the vote.
+“If you can hear the joy in my voice it is because we are in GOTV weekend,” she said.

-Johnson, R-La., later walked back his comments on the cutting semiconductor subsidies, indicating he only meant that Republicans would "streamline" the bipartisan CHIPS and Science Act.
+Johnson, R-La., later walked back his comments about cutting semiconductor subsidies, indicating he only meant that Republicans would "streamline" the bipartisan CHIPS and Science Act.
 But Harris said Johnson had only issued the follow-up statement because "their agenda is not popular."

-The legislation has pumped billions of dollars into producing computer chips in the United States, and it's supported union jobs in battleground states such as Michigan.
+The legislation has pumped billions of dollars into producing computer chips in the United States, supporting union jobs in battleground states such as Michigan.

+The vice presidential nominees and big name supporters also were out in force.

+Harris' running mate, Tim Walz, and actress Eva Longoria were joining a get-out-the-vote event in Las Vegas before the Minnesota governor flies to Arizona for events in Flagstaff and Tucson.
+GOP vice presidential nominee JD Vance was scheduled to be in Las Vegas and Scottsdale, Arizona, for events with Donald Trump Jr. First lady Jill Biden was campaigning in Georgia and Hillary Clinton was appearing in Tampa, Florida, to back Harris' candidacy.

 Marzella and Darrell Pittman, who found out about the Atlanta rally on Friday, canceled their weekend plans and drove four hours from Alabama to attend.